-A reconstruction of a “mih” bagpipe from Golac, following a single preserved chanter part, kept in Ethnological Museum of Slovenia.
+A reconstruction of a “mih” bagpipe from Golac, following a single preserved chanter fragment, kept in Ethnological Museum of Slovenia.
 The instrument is essentially a slightly distinct type of an Istrian instrument, still alive today, called šurle.
 However, nowadays the instrument is most often seen and played without the bag.
 The local terms for the instrument, as have been used in Golac, are “mih” for the instrument, “roženice” for the two chanters and “kanela” for the blowpipe.

 I’ve made this instrument in 2015.